kuznetsovlv/unit/README.md

 ```

 ### Verification Methods.
-* isEqual.
+* _isEqual_.
 Available for simple data types.
 Checks if returned value is equal to expeted value.
-Method uses a strict equality check.
+Method uses a strict comparison.
+* _isEqualnonStrict_.
+Available for simple data types.
+Checks if returned value is equal to expeted value.
+Method uses a nonstrict comparison.